-USFS Tree Canopy Cover Datasets
+Tree Canopy Cover Datasets

 Jump to: Current Data Release | Past Data Releases | Documentation and References | Data Credits and Disclaimers

-The U.S. Forest Service (USFS) Geospatial Technology and Applications Center (GTAC) builds and maintains tree canopy cover (TCC) datasets for the conterminous U.S. (CONUS), coastal Alaska (SEAK), Puerto Rico, and the U.S. Virgin Islands (PRUSVI).
-Since the TCC datasets cover all lands including federal, state, and private lands, multiple divisions of the USFS contribute funding supporting the development and production of the datasets.
+The Forest Service Geospatial Technology and Applications Center (GTAC) builds and maintains tree canopy cover (TCC) datasets for the conterminous U.S. (CONUS), coastal Alaska (SEAK), Puerto Rico, and the U.S. Virgin Islands (PRUSVI).
+Since the TCC datasets cover all lands including federal, state, and private lands, multiple divisions of the Forest Service contribute funding supporting the development and production of the datasets.
 These divisions include the National Forest Systems, State and Private Forestry, and Research and Development.
 The TCC datasets are Landsat and Sentinel-2 based with a spatial resolution of 30 meters.

 The most recent TCC version 2021.4 product suite released in 2023 includes several components.